 14th President of Oberlin College

-Prior to entering academic life, Mr. Krislov served as acting solicitor from 1997-98 in the U.S. Department of Labor, managing more than 700 employees and an annual budget of $70 million, and as deputy solicitor of national operations from 1996 to 1998.
-In those capacities, he was primary legal advisor to the Secretary of Labor and supervised litigation, legal enforcement, regulation, and policy activities.
-Previously, he served as associate counsel in the Office of Counsel to the President.
+Prior to entering academic life, Mr. Krislov served as acting solicitor from 1997-98 in the U.S. Department of Labor, and as deputy solicitor of national operations from 1996 to 1998.
+He had previously served as associate counsel in the Office of Counsel to the President.

 Mr. Krislov is married to Amy Ruth Sheon, a biomedical researcher.
 They have three children, sons Zachary and Jesse, and a daughter, Evie Rose.